NebbGroup/docs.qlarm.com/content/live/_index.md

 ---

 {{<lead>}}
-The Live View provides rich, real-time user experience and shows information from all enabled tags.
+The Live page lists all enabled tags.
+You can easily make a quick check of the tags last values and events raised for a tags.
+You can filter the tags by endpoint and search a tag by name.
+You can also filter the tags changed in certain period of time.
 {{</lead>}}

 <!-- The Modal -->